gabriels-malta/octo-chainsaw/README.md

 - Windows Terminal _(this is required to execute all queue workers in at once)_

 ### Getting started
-Get system started by following the steps below:
+Get the system started by following the steps below:
 - run the file ./src/**docker-compose.yml**
 - execute the file ./src/**run-system.cmd**